conradsnicta/armadillo-code/README.txt

  9: Support for OpenBLAS and Intel MKL
 10: Support for ATLAS
 11: Support for C++11/C++14 Features
+12: Support for OpenMP

-12: API Documentation
+13: API Documentation
-13: API Stability and Versioning
+14: API Stability and Versioning
-14: Bug Reports and Frequently Asked Questions
+15: Bug Reports and Frequently Asked Questions

-15: MEX Interface to Octave/Matlab
+16: MEX Interface to Octave/Matlab
-16: Related Software
+17: Related Software